Lingopie Review (2026): Is It Worth It to Learn Japanese?

 You can get one week’s free trial at Lingopie by signing up here.

 Keep in mind that you will need to enter payment info to take the free trial, and you will be automatically charged at the end of the trial period unless you cancel.
-So put a reminder in your diary so you don’t forget!

 You can easily cancel your trial or subscription under your account settings online.